tkuriyama/toycoin/README.md

 # toycoin

-Toy blockchain implementation with visualizations.
+Toy blockchain implementation: see the series of `toycoin` write-ups [here](https://tkuriyama.github.io/).

 **Purely for learning purposes -- do not assume it's secure or useful in real-world contexts.**

-See the series of `toycoin` write-ups [here](https://tkuriyama.github.io/).

 ## blockchain